astashov/liftosaur/src/docs/content/docs.md

 - `dayInWeek` - current index of day in week, starting from 1.
 - `numberOfSets` or `ns` - how many sets were in the exercise.
 - `setIndex` - available only in **Timer Expressions**.
 Index of the just completed set.

+### Predefined read-write variables

+You can read them, and assign values to them in the finish day script.
+They are:

+- `rm1` - 1 Rep Max of a current exercise.

 ### State variables